-Before OCR conducted further investigation of the University's website, the University expressed an interest in voluntarily resolving this case.
+Before OCR completed its evaluation of the identified webpages and/or conducted any additional investigation of the website, the University expressed an interest in voluntarily resolving this case.
 In light of the University's willingness to address its website comprehensively without further investigation, OCR determined that entering into a voluntary resolution agreement was appropriate.